 It is possible to configure the reporting of EMET alerts granularly.
 When EMET detects an exploitation attempt or a SSL certificate that violates one of the pinning rules, the EMET Service can be configured to perform one or more actions: writing to the Windows Event Log, display an alert to the user, and/or use the Early Warning Program.
-The Early Warning Program is only available for exploits detection, and is not available on Windows Server 2003.
+The Early Warning Program is only available for exploits detection.